Taking the plunge and setting out to pick a dog breed that suits you best is something that can be scary at first.

 Physical Traits of the Lancashire Heeler

-The Lancashire Heeler is a small dog breed which is relatively low to the ground and has a greater length than height.
+The Lancashire Heeler is a small dog breed that is relatively low to the ground and has a greater length than height.

 Additional features include front feet which turn outward and funny looking big ears.